Kermalis/VGMusicStudio/README.md

 * MIDI saving

 ## General
+* Show tooltips in the VoiceTableEditor which provide a huge chunk of information
 * Add "Metroid Fusion" & "Metroid: Zero Mission" engine information
 * MIDI saving - preview the MIDI with the Sequencer class
 * MIDI saving - UI with saving options, such as remapping